dward2/BME547/syllabus.md

 Attendance in class, watching pre-class videos, completing pre-class quizzes on time, and completion of assigned in-class activities will count for 15\% of your class grade.
-Eighty percent successful completion of these activities is required to earn the entire 15\%.
-Participation points will be decreased for completion rates less than 80\%.

 It is very understandable
 that students will have to miss class for job interviews, personal reasons,